 Queen Anne's County

 Robert Arnold was appointed to the Choptank Electric Board of Directors in November of 2011.
-Bob serves on the Board as the Board's Secretary and is the representative of Queen Anne’s County.
+Bob serves on the Board as the Board's Vice Chairman and is the representative of Queen Anne’s County.

 Bob is the owner of Arnold Farms, LLC, a vegetable growing business, and has been a Choptank Electric Member since 1988.